Oleg Penkovsky: Possible compromise and the "Zepp" incident

+Bagley instead argued that Penkovsky had been betrayed by an unidentified source within Western intelligence and that the KGB deliberately delayed his arrest while building a "discovery case" that would conceal how he had originally been compromised.
+The identity and even the existence of such an additional source remain uncertain.

 Repercussions

 The Soviet public was first told of Penkovsky's arrest more than seven weeks later, when Pravda named Wynne and Jacob as his contacts, without naming anyone else.

-In May 1963, after his trial, Izvestya reported that Varentsov, who had since achieved the rank of Chief Marshal of Artillery and Commander in Chief of Rocket Forces and candidate member of the Central Committee had been demoted to the rank of Major General.
-In June he was expelled from the Central Committee for 'having relaxed his political vigilance.'
+In May 1963, after Penkovsky's trial, Izvestia reported that Varentsov, who had by then reached the rank of Chief Marshal of Artillery and served as Commander-in-Chief of the Rocket Forces and as a candidate member of the Central Committee, had been demoted to Major General.
+In June, he was expelled from the Central Committee for "having relaxed his political vigilance".
 Three other officers were also disciplined.

-The head of the GRU, Ivan Serov, was sacked during the same period.
-He was reputedly on friendly terms with Penkovsky, which is very likely to have been a cause of his fall.
+The head of the GRU, Ivan Serov, was dismissed during the same period.
+According to Oleg Gordievsky and Christopher Andrew, Serov had been on friendly terms with Penkovsky, a connection they identify as a likely factor in his fall.

 Portrayal in popular culture

 Penkovsky was portrayed by Christopher Rozycki in the 1985 BBC Television serial Wynne and Penkovsky.
-His spying career was the subject of episode 1 of the 2007 BBC Television docudrama Nuclear Secrets, titled "The Spy from Moscow" in which he was portrayed by Mark Bonnar.
-The programme featured original covert KGB footage showing Penkovsky photographing classified information and meeting up with Janet Chisholm, a British MI6 agent stationed in Moscow.
+His spying career was the subject of the first episode of the 2007 BBC Television docudrama Nuclear Secrets, titled "The Spy from Moscow", in which he was portrayed by Mark Bonnar.
+The programme featured original covert KGB footage showing Penkovsky photographing classified information and meeting Janet Chisholm, a British MI6 officer stationed in Moscow.
 It was broadcast on 15 January 2007.

-Penkovsky was referred to in four of Tom Clancy's Jack Ryan espionage novels: The Hunt for Red October (1984), The Cardinal of the Kremlin (1988), The Bear and the Dragon (2000) and Red Rabbit (2002).
-In the Jack Ryan universe, he is described as the agent who recruited Colonel Mikhail Filitov as a CIA agent (code-name CARDINAL) and had urged Filitov to betray him to solidify his position as the West's top spy in the Soviet hierarchy.
-The "cremated alive" hypothesis appears in several Clancy novels, though Clancy never identified Penkovsky as the executed spy.
+Penkovsky was referred to in four of Tom Clancy's Jack Ryan espionage novels: The Hunt for Red October (1984), The Cardinal of the Kremlin (1988), The Bear and the Dragon (2000), and Red Rabbit (2002).
+In the Jack Ryan universe, he is described as the agent who recruited Colonel Mikhail Filitov as a CIA agent, code-named CARDINAL, and as having urged Filitov to betray him in order to solidify Filitov's position as the West's senior spy in the Soviet hierarchy.
+The "cremated alive" hypothesis also appears in several Clancy novels, although Clancy did not identify Penkovsky as the executed spy.
 Penkovsky's fate is also mentioned in the Nelson DeMille spy novel The Charm School (1988).

 Penkovsky was portrayed by Eduard Bezrodniy in the 2014 Polish thriller Jack Strong, about Ryszard Kukliński, another Cold War spy.
-His character's execution was the opening scene for the movie.
+His execution is depicted in the film's opening scene.
 Penkovsky was portrayed by Merab Ninidze in the 2020 British film The Courier, in which Benedict Cumberbatch played Greville Wynne.